ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 - What if I do not have NFS or cloud storage?

-	With the ubiquity of NFS+Cloud storage in 2023, Train no longer supports persistence for distributed experiments unless you specify a storage_path.
+	Train no longer supports persistence for distributed experiments unless you specify a `storage_path`.
 You can provide a custom Arrow filesystem to support custom storage solutions.

 ## Open Questions

-For multi-rank checkpointing, should we consolidate outputs from multiple ranks into a single directory, retain the outputs in separate directories (e.g., `rank_{i}`), or provide options to support both?
+- For multi-rank checkpointing, should we consolidate outputs from multiple ranks into a single directory, retain the outputs in separate directories (e.g., `rank_{i}`), or provide options to support both?

-For backwards compatibility, should we provide a (slower, limited) head-node remote filesystem implementation?
+- For backwards compatibility, should we provide a (slower, limited) head-node remote filesystem implementation?

 ## Rollout Plan